myszzka96/ekf_hsr/README.md

 # ekf_hsr
 Repositiory for Assignment 4:

-TODO:
+run the python script in "scripts" directory called "init_package.py".
+It will do the following for you:
-- package.xml - change the package name and maintainer to match yours (ex. assignment-4-username)
+- package.xml - change the package name to match yours (ex. assignment-4-username)
-- CMakeLists.txt - change the package name and maintainer to match yours (ex. assignment-4-username)
+- CMakeLists.txt - change the package name to match yours (ex. assignment-4-username)